Jane Long Academy: Programs

 In 2010 the school had a Peer Mediator Program to teach students how to resolve conflicts peacefully.
 More recently, the school added the CHAMPs method for successfully managing classroom expectations and behaviors.
 JLA offered an accelerated program of study through Pre-AP/GT classes in middle school, and college classes in high school.

-Successful extracurricular programs included a variety of sports, including football, volleyball, basketball, soccer, and track and field.
-Jane Long Academy has also housed successful competition teams in robotics, Science Olympiad, and name-that-book and math competitions.
+Extracurricular programs included a variety of sports, including football, volleyball, basketball, soccer, and track and field.
+Jane Long Academy has also had competition teams in robotics, Science Olympiad, and name-that-book and math competitions.
 In 2016, a partnership was formed between theater arts students at Jane Long and the Theater Under the Stars.
-Students were hosted by TUTS and viewed "In the Heights", a Lin-Manual Miranda play about Latino life in New York.
+Students were hosted by TUTS and viewed In the Heights, a Lin-Manuel Miranda play about Latino life in New York.
 Then actors from the play travelled to Jane Long Academy to work with the students, develop stories of their own, and produce a film representative of their cultures and lives.

 In partnership with the Houston Rockets, NASA, and Houston Community College, Jane Long Academy students visited Space Center Houston and learned about space exploration and the physics of flight.
 They were given model rockets to build, which the students later launched at the northeast campus of HCC.

-The school welcomes families not only from Mexico and Central America, but also refugees from all parts of the globe, such as Iraq, Afghanistan, Syria, Ethiopia, Congo, and Nigeria.
-It has been said that more than 50 different languages are spoken by students at Jane Long Academy.

 School uniforms

 The school requires its middle school students to wear school uniforms.

 The school first adopted school uniforms, called "standard mode of dress", in 1994.
 Robert Farquharson, the principal, stated that parents requested uniforms since many came from countries were students normally wore school uniforms.
 Farquharson stated that in order to ensure all students bought the specific uniform style, regardless of finances, the school did not require a specific uniform provider.
 According to Farquharson the faculty members were in favor of uniforms, the parents were "ecstatic", but the students had "more mixed" viewpoints on the uniforms.
 As the principal commented, "....
 I would expect that from adolescents."
 The principal added "We are trying to find ways to make kids want to do things that will keep them in a mode of fashion that is not going to get them into trouble.
 If we are going to have a gang, we are going to have the Jane Long gang."
 At the time the dress required white shirts with sleeves, with plain white T-shirts being acceptable, and blue trousers or shirts, with blue jeans being acceptable.

-As of 2013-2014 students were required to wear polo shirts of different shades of blue depending on grade level, and blue denim pants.
+As of 2013–2014 students were required to wear polo shirts of different shades of blue depending on grade level, and blue denim pants.